chef/automate/components/docs-chef-io/content/automate/reports.md

 : A line graph showing the number of controls and Compliance scan results over time.
 Use the calendar button in the upper right corner of the chart to change the time frame.

 Top Profile Failures
 : Indicates the profiles with the highest failure rate.
-Hover over an individual bubble to show the full profile name and the number of impacted nodes.
+Hover over an individual bubble to show the full profile name and the number of failed nodes.

 Top Control Failures
 : Indicates the most frequently failing controls.
-Hover over an individual bubble to show the control name and the number of impacted nodes.
+Hover over an individual bubble to show the control name and the number of failed nodes.

 ## Switching Views